-Because the market fluctuates by the second, CTC’s critical applications and services need to be always online and available for users in a moment’s notice to deliver a consistent customer experience, every time.
+Because the market fluctuates by the second, CTC’s critical applications and services need to always be online and available for users in a moment’s notice to deliver a consistent customer experience, every time.
 “With our services directly tied into the open market, downtime is just not an option,” explained Luke Rotta, Manager, SRE and Software Infrastructure at CTC.
 “If we’re not in the market, we’re not participating in the opportunity—and it’s a missed opportunity.”
 Rotta is responsible for managing the Software Infrastructure team that builds and delivers applications, as well as overseeing the SRE team that monitors CTC’s pre- and end-production environments.

 Before implementing PagerDuty, Rotta’s team experienced several challenges, including:

-With the recent push towards remote work, CTC was forced to quickly pivot their operations to a digital-first model.
-Additionally, heightened market volatility meant that their customers also increased the frequency of their trading, making it more important than ever that the CTC trading platform stayed up and running at all times.
+With the recent push towards remote work, CTC was forced to quickly pivot operations to a digital-first model.
+Additionally, heightened market volatility meant that its customers also increased the frequency of their trading, making it more important than ever that the CTC trading platform stayed up and running at all times.

-To help achieve this, CTC needed to rethink their incident management process while continuing to maintain and deliver a consistent customer experience.
+To help achieve this, CTC needed to rethink its incident management process while continuing to maintain and deliver a consistent customer experience.
 This meant Rotta’s teams needed to refocus their efforts on day-to-day operations rather than long-term projects—and all in a new, remote-first environment.
 “Our teams are laser-focused on making sure systems can handle the increased capacity and deliver liquidity to the marketplace to keep our customers happy,” shared Rotta.

 Before going remote, most information was communicated verbally in the office.
-Now, with the entire company now working remotely, the ability to effectively communicate and collaborate across teams is more important than ever.
-PagerDuty helped CTC transform their incident communication channels to be completely digital.
+Now, with the entire company working remotely, the ability to effectively communicate and collaborate across teams is more important than ever.
+PagerDuty helped CTC transform its incident communication channels to be completely digital.
 “PagerDuty really taught us to spin up an incident remotely and allowed us to centralize our incident management process to quickly assemble teams into a single channel and make decisions directly from there.”

 CTC also leverages Slack, part of PagerDuty’s ecosystem of over 350+ integrations, to improve incident communication and collaboration between teams, as well as for conducting postmortems.
-With the Slack integration, teams can create, respond, and resolve PagerDuty incidents directly inside the Slack interface, which alleviates the stress of multiple communication channels and allows all necessary teams to work the incident together.
-“Since all teams are remote now, we just create the incident directly in Slack, the playbook tells everybody what Zoom room to jump into, and off we go,” shared Rotta.
+With the Slack integration, teams can create, respond, and resolve PagerDuty incidents directly inside the Slack interface, which alleviates the stress of multiple communication channels and allows all necessary teams to work through the incident together.
+“Since all teams are remote now, we just create the incident directly in Slack.
+The playbook tells everybody what Zoom room to jump into, and off we go,” shared Rotta.

-In a digital-first environment, it’s critical for stakeholders to have total visibility into the health of their critical systems and services in real time so they can quickly orchestrate a proper response when an incident happens.
+In a digital-first environment, it’s critical for stakeholders to have total visibility into the health of their critical systems and services in real time so they can quickly orchestrate a proper response when an incident occurs.